 PriceSpy’s price comparison platform boasts a wide variety of products from retailers all over the UK.
 PriceSpy’s comprehensive search allows you to filter for specific brands and categories.
 Shoppers can even view the pricing history for some products, allowing them to see if the current price is lower or higher than it was previously.

-Prisync is a backend tool that lets Shopify store owners spy on competitor pricing.
+Dynamic Pricing Optimization by Prisync is a back-end tool that lets Shopify store owners spy on competitor pricing.
 Adjust your own pricing strategy accordingly or use the app’s dynamic pricing feature to automatically change yours based on the competitive landscape.
 You can also see stock availability, set email notifications, and export data in Excel.

 Similar to Prisync, PriceMole tracks competitor pricing to inform your strategy.
 It also tracks stock levels, has dynamic pricing, and includes email alerts.

-Like Compare It!, Product Compare lets you stack up your own products against each other.
-Product Compare also makes these lists shareable, so shoppers can send them to friends and family for their opinions.
+Product Compare lets merchants pitch their own products against each other.
+Product Compare makes these lists shareable, so shoppers can send them to friends and family for their opinions.
 It also aids in product discovery, suggesting similar products to compare.

-The Compare Products by Omega app is similar to Compare It! and Product Compare in that it helps customers put your products side by side to choose which is the best for them.
+The Compare Products by Omega app is (not surprisingly) similar to Product Compare, in that it helps customers put products side by side and choose which is best for them.
 Each product page has a detailed chart depicting price, ratings, stock level, and variants.

 Getting products listed on price comparison websites

-Most CSEs require retailers to submit a formatted product feed.
-This feed must meet a CSE-defined specification and should be updated frequently.
-The CSE uses scripts to parse and ingest the data from the feed, displaying the included information on results pages as appropriate.
+To be listed on a comparison site, most platforms require retailers to submit a formatted product feed.
+Product information must meet a defined specification and should be updated frequently.
+Price comparison platforms use scripts to parse and ingest the data from the feed, displaying products on results pages as appropriate.

-Shopify merchants have several apps available that make submitting product feeds to CSEs easier and in some cases, automatic.
-Regardless of how a feed is created, smart merchants will work to optimize descriptions and product prices to get the most sales possible.
+Shopify merchants have access to several apps that make submitting product feeds to comparison sites easier (and, in some cases, automatic).
+Regardless of how a feed is created, it’s worth taking time to craft product descriptions and check pricing data before promoting your goods across the internet.

 Grow your business with price comparison sites

-Whether you compare your own products to one another or put them up against the competition, CSEs can be a great way to ease buyer hesitation and instill confidence in their purchase.
+Whether you’re comparing your products or putting them up against the competition, comparison apps and features can be a great way to ease buyer hesitation and build confidence for shoppers.

 Ready to create your first business?
 Start your free trial of Shopify—no credit card required.Illustration by George Wylesol